KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

     Creation result.

-Pay attention that the new folder is created attached to the folder selected in the tree ('KNOWAGE-5058' in this case).
+The new folder will be created under the selected folder of the tree ( in this case, 'KNOWAGE-5058').

-Clicking on the “Download” icon on a specific folder you can download all files contained :
+By clicking on the *Download* icon of a specific folder, you can download all files contained:

 .. figure:: media/resource_mng_tree_1.png

     Download functionality icon.

-Give a name, select a folder for the download  and the zip file will be available on your local system.
+Select a folder for the download and give a name to the zip file to be available in your local system.

 .. figure:: media/resource_mng_3.png

     Download functionality.

-Clicking on the "Delete" icon on a specific folder you can remove folder fisically from the Knowage server (after confirmed the operation).
-Please attention because this is an irreversible operation.
+By clicking on the *Delete* icon of a specific folder, the folder can be fisically removed from the Knowage server after confirming the operation.
+Please remember that the deletion of a folder is an irrecoverable operation.

 .. figure:: media/resource_mng_tree_2.png